Employers With 30 or More Employees in Minnesota Required to Provide Salary Ranges in Job Postings, Beginning in 2025

 • Reading time:5 mins read

 Quick Hits The Superior Court of Arizona ruled Arizona municipalities cannot set prevailing wage ordinances.
 The court struck down prevailing wage ordinances enacted by Phoenix and Tucson affecting construction contractors.
-On June 21, 2024, the Superior Court of Arizona Maricopa County ruled in favor of three trade associations challenging the…
+On June 21, 2024, the Superior Court of Arizona Maricopa County ruled in favor of three trade associations challenging the Phoenix and Tucson prevailing wage ordinances.
+The court found the state’s 2006 Minimum Wage Act did not effectively repeal the…

 Louisiana Institutes New Restrictions on Noncompete Agreements for Physicians